Eaton Vance Management Buys UnitedHealth Group Inc, ISHARES TRUST, PACCAR Inc, Sells ConocoPhillips, VanEck Vectors Fallen Angel High Yield Bond ETF, Allstate Corp

 - Facebook Inc (FB) - 5,463,058 shares, 2.63% of the total portfolio.
 Shares added by 0.48%

 Eaton Vance Management initiated holding in Match Group Inc. The purchase prices were between $90.36 and $120.71, with an estimated average price of $105.79.
-The stock is now traded at around $134.83.
+The stock is now traded at around $130.57.
 The impact to a portfolio due to this purchase was 0.04%.
+The holding were 216,299 shares as of .New Purchase: Ncino Inc (NCNO)

-The holding were 216,299 shares as of .New Purchase: Heico Corp (HEI)
+Eaton Vance Management initiated holding in Ncino Inc. The purchase prices were between $68.24 and $98.04, with an estimated average price of $79.81.
+The stock is now traded at around $77.59.
+The impact to a portfolio due to this purchase was 0.03%.
+The holding were 194,293 shares as of .New Purchase: Heico Corp (HEI)

 Eaton Vance Management initiated holding in Heico Corp.
 The purchase prices were between $93.63 and $114.51, with an estimated average price of $103.38.
-The stock is now traded at around $135.46.
+The stock is now traded at around $127.98.
 The impact to a portfolio due to this purchase was 0.03%.
-The holding were 155,516 shares as of .New Purchase: Ncino Inc (NCNO)

-Eaton Vance Management initiated holding in Ncino Inc. The purchase prices were between $68.24 and $98.04, with an estimated average price of $79.81.
-The stock is now traded at around $72.03.
-The impact to a portfolio due to this purchase was 0.03%.
-The holding were 194,293 shares as of .New Purchase: Immunovant Inc (IMVT)

-Eaton Vance Management initiated holding in Immunovant Inc. The purchase prices were between $22.61 and $38.9, with an estimated average price of $30.07.
-The stock is now traded at around $52.64.
-The impact to a portfolio due to this purchase was 0.02%.
-The holding were 274,069 shares as of .New Purchase: Accolade Inc (ACCD)
+The holding were 155,516 shares as of .New Purchase: Accolade Inc (ACCD)

 Eaton Vance Management initiated holding in Accolade Inc. The purchase prices were between $29.7 and $41.34, with an estimated average price of $34.38.
-The stock is now traded at around $38.20.
+The stock is now traded at around $48.93.
 The impact to a portfolio due to this purchase was 0.02%.
+The holding were 246,751 shares as of .New Purchase: Palantir Technologies Inc (PLTR)

-The holding were 246,751 shares as of .Added: UnitedHealth Group Inc (UNH)
+Eaton Vance Management initiated holding in Palantir Technologies Inc. The purchase prices were between $9.5 and $9.5, with an estimated average price of $9.5.
+The stock is now traded at around $18.15.
+The impact to a portfolio due to this purchase was 0.02%.
+The holding were 972,238 shares as of .Added: UnitedHealth Group Inc (UNH)

 Eaton Vance Management added to a holding in ISHARES TRUST by 4674.41%.
 The purchase prices were between $80.19 and $84.52, with an estimated average price of $83.12.
 The stock is now traded at around $85.92.
 The impact to a portfolio due to this purchase was 0.14%.
 The holding were 906,231 shares as of .Added: PACCAR Inc (PCAR)

-Eaton Vance Management sold out a holding in Unilever NV.
-The sale prices were between $51.96 and $61.53, with an estimated average price of $57.88.Sold Out: Cronus Resources Ltd (CZR)
+Eaton Vance Management sold out a holding in K12 Inc. The sale prices were between $26.34 and $51.6, with an estimated average price of $38.49.Sold Out: Mirati Therapeutics Inc (MRTX)

-Eaton Vance Management sold out a holding in Cronus Resources Ltd. The sale prices were between $11.92 and $12.47, with an estimated average price of $12.25.Sold Out: Cronus Resources Ltd (CZR)
+Eaton Vance Management sold out a holding in Mirati Therapeutics Inc. The sale prices were between $113.26 and $167.27, with an estimated average price of $136.56.Sold Out: Deciphera Pharmaceuticals Inc (DCPH)

-Eaton Vance Management sold out a holding in Cronus Resources Ltd. The sale prices were between $11.92 and $12.47, with an estimated average price of $12.25.Sold Out: K12 Inc (LRN)
+Eaton Vance Management sold out a holding in Deciphera Pharmaceuticals Inc. The sale prices were between $43.8 and $58.16, with an estimated average price of $49.05.Sold Out: Inari Medical Inc (NARI)

-Eaton Vance Management sold out a holding in K12 Inc. The sale prices were between $26.34 and $51.6, with an estimated average price of $38.49.Sold Out: FLIR Systems Inc (FLIR)
+Eaton Vance Management sold out a holding in Inari Medical Inc. The sale prices were between $47.53 and $82.76, with an estimated average price of $64.16.Sold Out: CSG Systems International Inc (CSGS)

-Eaton Vance Management sold out a holding in FLIR Systems Inc. The sale prices were between $33.55 and $42.83, with an estimated average price of $38.14.
+Eaton Vance Management sold out a holding in CSG Systems International Inc. The sale prices were between $38.38 and $44.56, with an estimated average price of $41.63.

 Here is the complete portfolio of EATON VANCE MANAGEMENT.
 Also check out: